RobertGardner/teach-exercise-assets/docs/its-capstone-project/contact.md

    - Get the values of the `name`, `email`, and `message` fields.
 Use `document.getElementById` to get each element by its ID and access the `value` property.
    - Check if any of the fields are empty.
 Use an `if` statement to check if `name`, `email`, or `message` is empty.
    - If any field is empty, display an alert with the message "Please fill in all fields."
 Use the `alert` function to display the message.
-   - Be sure to `return` to exit the function if any of the fields are empty.
+   - After testing that our validation works, move the `event.preventDefault()` into our `if` statement so that we only prevent the form submission if our values are empty.

 ## Testing the Contact Form